Liaorannn/AmeOptionHedging_in_Reinforcement_Learning/README.md

 model, which is written in the Env setting code.
 After fitting the Env model, one can apply agent algorithm.

 # Algorithm Code
-*Plz Check .ipynb file to see the algorithm running results.*

 ## REINFORCE (VPG)
 I use simple neural network as the policy function approximation.
 The algorithm contains two parts: